At first, people are excited by their “new diet”.

 Week 4 is also about boosting your self-confidence.

-Self-confidence helps you realise you are doing this 10 week program for yourself, not for anyone else.
+Self-confidence helps you realise you are doing this 8 week programme for yourself, not for anyone else.

 Having more self-confidence helps you combat any doubts you may have.
 It also helps counter any negative comments from other people.
 You know you are doing the right thing for you, and that’s all that matters.

 Your greater self-confidence helps you combat those moments when you feel like quitting.
 And your improved self-confidence is not just for this 8 week programme.
 Increased self-confidence will help you in many other aspects of your life.